imrefazekas/connect-rest/README.md

 [connect-rest](https://github.com/imrefazekas/connect-rest) is a featureful very easy-to-use middleware for [connect](http://www.senchalabs.org/connect/) for building REST APIs.
 The library has a stunning feature list beyond basic rest functionality.

 Just a few examples: (far from incomplete):
-- __execution branches__: a single service can have multiple paths and a single incoming request can invoke multiple services
+- __execution branches__: a single service can have multiple paths and handlers
 - __versioning__: rest services can be versioned via many ways
 - __regular expressions__: path description can be given using regular expression
 - __parameter mappings__: path matchings can be bound as parameters